nginxinc/nginx-openshift-router/examples/cafe-app/README.md

 # Cafe App Example

-In this example we deploy the NGINX Plus Router, a simple web application and then expose that application using the Router.
+In this example we deploy the NGINX OpenShift Router, a simple web application and then expose that application using the Router.

 ## Running the Example

-## 1. Deploy the NGINX Plus Router
+## 1. Deploy the NGINX Router

-1. Follow the installation instructions for [NGINX Plus](../../docs/nginx-plus-router-install.md).
+1. Follow the installation instructions for [NGINX](../../docs/nginx-oss-router-install.md) or [NGINX Plus](../../docs/nginx-plus-router-install.md).

 1. Save the public IP address of the node where the Router is running into a shell variable:
     ```